mre/mre.github.io.v2/blog/2017-rust-for-rubyists.md

 There are some differences to Ruby.
 Namely, we need to be more explicit about what random number generator we want *exactly*.
 We decide for a [lazily-initialized thread-local random number generator, seeded by the system](https://doc.rust-lang.org/rand/rand/fn.thread_rng.html).
 In this case, I'm using a [slice](https://doc.rust-lang.org/std/slice/) instead of a vector.
-The main difference is, that the slice has a fixed size while the vector does not.
+The main difference is that the slice has a fixed size while the vector does not.

 Within the standard library, Rust doesn't have a `sample` or `choose` method on the slice itself.
 That's a design decision: the core of the language is kept small to allow evolving the language in the future.